Register company in Latvia: Introduction

 - All companies in Latvia are required to submit an annual report to the SRS of the Republic of Latvia.
 However, only companies whose total assets or turnover exceed a certain threshold, are subjected to statutory audits.

 - There are many types of business structures in Latvia.
 When deciding the most suitable entity type, it is important to consider various factors that include but are not limited to availability of personal liability protection, tax ramifications, ownership and management flexibility as well as compliance requirements.
 Each business entity will come with its distinctive features.

 - Before the start of the engagement, Tetra Consultants will fully understand your business before recommending the most optimum business entity in Latvia.
 Some considerations we take into consideration include the type of business activity, tax obligations and nationalities of shareholders and directors.
 Our consultants will also offer more information on the requirements imposed to set up these entities.

-Types of companies in Latvia
+Types of entities to consider when you register company in Latvia

 Limited Liability Company (SIA)